gkartikey05/Learning-Management-System-2.0/SERVER/README.md

 ## Features

-- User authentication and authorization (JWT-based)
+- User authentication and authorization (JWT-based, with roles: USER, ADMIN)
+- User registration, login, logout, password reset, and profile management
+- Avatar upload and update for user profiles
-- Course creation, management, and enrollment
+- Course creation, update, deletion, and detailed management (admin only)
+- Add, update, and delete lectures (with video upload) to courses
+- Course enrollment for users
-- Payment processing and management
+- Payment and subscription management (Razorpay integration)
+- Subscription verification, cancellation, and refund logic
+- Admin dashboard for user and payment statistics
+- Contact form and email notifications (Nodemailer)
-- File uploads (e.g., course materials)
+- File uploads (images, videos) with Cloudinary and Multer
-- Email notifications
-- Robust error handling
+- Robust error handling and custom error responses
+- API documentation with Swagger (OpenAPI)

 ---